 An understanding of all the seasonal and miscellaneous management practices described under different chapters is required for manipulation of bee colonies for honey production.
-However, additional information is required for the commercial beekeepers to fully exploit the bee colonies for increased honey production.
+However, additional information is required for the commercial beekeepers to fully exploit the potentials of bee colonies.
+Brief information on some of the important aspects is given below:

-- 1.Use of queen excluder
+- 1. Use of queen excluder

-- 2.Use of good combs
+- 2. Use of good combs

-- 3.Preventing bee losses
+- 3. Preventing bee losses

 - 4. Selective breeding

-- 5.Bee forage management
+- 5. Bee forage management

 - 6. Adoption of scientific migratory beekeeping

-1.Use of queen excluder:
+1. Use of queen excluder: